 Why not do what comes naturally?

-This is the normal argument against trying to change any technique.
-It’s always backed up with references to sporting greats with an odd or idiosyncratic style (Janet Evans, Paula Radcliffe, Michael Johnson, any number of African marathon runners, …and who would have dreamed up Francisco Mancebo’s cycling technique?).
+This is the standard argument against trying to change any technique.
+It’s normally backed up with references to sporting greats with an odd or idiosyncratic style (Janet Evans, Paula Radcliffe, Michael Johnson, any number of African marathon runners, …and who would have dreamed up Francisco Mancebo’s cycling technique?).
 What’s not so well documented, however, is the number of athletes in all sports who fail to reach anything approaching their potential because they stick with a technique that limits their progress or leads to injury.
+Why should everyone naturally discover the technique that's ideal for themself?
+In many sports it's essential to learn the skills simply to take part, take part safely or to score points.

 Cleat position

 The biggest encumbrance to LFC is having your cleats in the wrong place.
 Conventional wisdom says that the pedal spindle must be under the ‘ball’ of the foot.
-This is because you apply the force through that big toe joint.
+This is because you apply the force through your big toe joint.
 Most people who ride a bike with flat shoes and platform pedals automatically use the correct part of the foot (unless they use their instep).
-The only ones who use their toes are ladies with high heels.
+The only people who use their toes are ladies who cycle with high heels.
 The problems start to arise with toe clips - especially when used in conjunction with trainers or running shoes.
-Invariably the shoes won’t fit into the toe clips and the cyclist ends up pedalling with his toes.
+Often the shoes won’t fit into the toe clips and the you end up pedalling with your toes.
 It is almost impossible to Claw if the pedal spindle is in front of the power point.
 Instead you ‘Clutch pedal’ pedal.

 Clutch pedal pedalling